Kansas zookeeper attacked by tiger is out of intensive care

 The 7-year-old male tiger, named Sanjiv, attacked the woman Saturday morning in his outdoor habitat as several visitors watched.
 The tiger was lured away so the injured zookeeper could receive emergency aid.

-Zoo director Brendan Wiley has said the zoo is conducting an investigation and will determine what protocol changes might be needed after talking to the injured worker.
-She has worked at the zoo since 2002 and has several years of experience with tigers.
+Zoo director Brendan Wiley has said the zoo is investigating and will determine what changes might be needed after talking to the injured worker, who has worked at the zoo since 2002.

-The zoo has no plans to euthanize Sanjiv, who was back on display Sunday.
+The zoo has no plans to euthanize Sanjiv, who is back on display.